Last Updated on

 In case I’m not able to test a product personally, I rely on a meta analysis of reviews online or insight from friends in the industry.
 It’s not ideal but it at least gives me a fair idea of what to expect.

-For putting together a list of the best MIDI controllers for Logic Pro, I had a few requirements:
+For putting together a list of the best Logic Pro X controllers, I had a few requirements:

 - The controller must integrate easily with Logic Pro X. Controllers built for other DAWs (such as Ableton Push) were thus removed from consideration.